meist84/PUBG-Afk-Credit-Bot/README.md

 * Make the bot work
 * Auto Debug+ Self fixing
 * Resolution added 1080p
+## Donate

+Donating greatly benefits me and all the time and effort I put into this project.

+Time is not free but the bot will always be free!

+paypal: paypal.me/Dustyroo

 ## Pull requests

 You Are welcome, if you have something interesting to add then go ahead and ill add it after approving it.